Intro to Computer Engineering

 Switching things up

 Most of time time we won’t just want to send data from Java to the Arduino.
 SerialComm will need to be able to accept data from the Arduino program, too.
-We will not use them in this studio, but you will now implement SerialComm’s readByte() and available() methods that you will need for this module’s assignment.
+SerialComm’s readByte() and available() methods, which you will complete during this module’s assignment, will allow for incoming communications.

 ========